compono/yutalent-api/stuff/INTERACTION_API/registerNotesType.md

 \WU_API::registerNotesType( $type, $options )
 ===

-Registers a custom notes type which your plugin will be using.
-This function should be called in initialization area.
+Registers a custom notes type your plugin uses.
+This function should be called in the initialization area.

 Parameters: